wonambi-python/wonambi/docs/source/gui/analysis.rst

 *Local*

-For each parameter, check the box next to it to extract it, and select the corresponding box in the ``Pre-process`` column, sin order to apply the selected pre-processing before analysis.
+For each parameter, check the box next to it to extract it, and select the corresponding box in the ``Pre-process`` column in order to apply the selected pre-processing before analysis.
-Note that for all parameters but `Duration``, the output will contain one value per channel per segment.
+Note that for all parameters except ``Duration``, the output will contain one value per channel per segment.

-``Duration``: The segment duration, in seconds.
+* ``Duration``: The segment duration, in seconds.

-``Min. amplitude``: The lowest amplitude value in the signal.
+* ``Min. amplitude``: The lowest amplitude value in the signal.

-``Max. amplitude``: The highest amplitude value in the signal.
+* ``Max. amplitude``: The highest amplitude value in the signal.

-``Peak-to-peak amplitude``: The absolute difference between the lowest and highest amplitude values in the signal.
+* ``Peak-to-peak amplitude``: The absolute difference between the lowest and highest amplitude values in the signal.

-``RMS``: The square root of the mean of the squares of each amplitude value in the signal.
+* ``RMS``: The square root of the mean of the squares of each amplitude value in the signal.

-``Power``: The integral of the power spectral density (simple periodogram) of the signal over the band of interest.
+* ``Power``: The integral of the power spectral density (simple periodogram) of the signal over the band of interest.
+Best used for stationary signals.

-``Energy``: The integral of the energy spectral density (simple periodogram) of the signal over the band of interest.
+* ``Energy``: The integral of the energy spectral density (simple periodogram) of the signal over the band of interest.
+Best used for signals with a clear beginning and end, i.e. events.

-``Peak power frequency``: The frequency corresponding to the highest power value in the band of interest.
+* ``Peak power frequency``: The frequency corresponding to the highest power value in the band of interest.

-``Peak energy frequency``: The frequency corresponding to the highest energy value in the band of interest.
+* ``Peak energy frequency``: The frequency corresponding to the highest energy value in the band of interest.

 *Slow wave*

 These are local parameters that apply only to slow waves.
-You may nonetheless apply these analyses to any signal.
-Note that if the input signal does not have the morphological characteristics of a slow wave, the output will be nan (not a number).
+You may still apply these analyses to any signal, but if the signal does not have the morphological characteristics of a slow wave, the output will be nan (not a number).

 ``Average slopes`` and ``Max. slopes`` each return 5 values: one per slow wave quadrant and a fifth for the combination of quadrants 2 and 3:

-Q1: First zero-crossing to negative trough
+* Q1: First zero-crossing to negative trough

-Q2: Negative trough to second zero-crossing
+* Q2: Negative trough to second zero-crossing

-Q3: Second zero-crossing to positive peak
+* Q3: Second zero-crossing to positive peak

-Q4: Positive peak to third zero-crossing
+* Q4: Positive peak to third zero-crossing

-Q23: Negative trough to positive peak.
+* Q23: Negative trough to positive peak.

-``Average slopes``: The amplitude difference between the quadrant start and end divided by the quadrant duration.
+``Average slopes`` is the amplitude difference between the quadrant start and end divided by the quadrant duration, in μV/s.

-``Max. slopes``: The maximum value of the derivative of the smoothed signal (smoothed with 50-ms moving average).
+``Max. slopes`` is the maximum value of the derivative of the smoothed signal (smoothed with 50-ms moving average) of the quadrant, in μV/s\ :sup:`2`.